Doctacosa/bitereads/README.md

 # BiteReads

 BiteReads, a frontend to Pocket.
 This much smaller interface makes it more usable on small phone displays and browser windows.
+[Visit the live version](https://bitereads.interordi.com/)!

 ## Configuration